My Policeman by Bethan Roberts

 The clue to the novel is in the word ‘my’ – Marion and Patrick both love Tom, and have to share him.
 It’s a heartbreaking tale of a threesome obsessed with each other in various ways.
 Tom needs the safety of his marriage, Patrick is besotted with Tom, and Marion won’t let go.
 Patrick opens up Tom’s eyes to a glamorous sophisticated new world.
 At times Marion’s obliviousness seems unbelievable, but her dawning realization of the truth and her reactions feel true to life.

 Roberts was inspired to write the novel by EM Forster, who once lived in in Brunswick Place and fell for a married policeman 20 years his junior.
 Because the story is told through Marion’s and Patrick’s point of view, Tom is strangely less present in the book.
 Although both sides of the story are completely gripping, Patrick’s narration is the more engrossing.

 We also see two sides of 1950s Brighton, and the era and seaside atmosphere are beautifully conjured up with the underground gay scene – drinkers in The Spotted Dog, drag queens selling sequins on the seafront – and a straight majority who get on with their lives none the wiser.
 Plus there’s an element of tension with Tom being a policeman and the fact of homosexuality being illegal.

 My Policeman is a moving and sad portrayal of two people obsessed with man.
 The film is due for release later this year, with Harry Styles as Tom, Emma Corrin as Marion, and Rupert Everett as the older Patrick.

-Dymphna Flynn is an audio producer and books journalist and a Judge on the Costa Book Awards 2021, First Novel category.
+Dymphna Flynn is development producer at Pier Productions and judge on the Costa Book Awards